0xaswanth/PRODIGY_CS_01/README.md

 Copy
 Edit
 python caesar_cipher.py
-Follow the on-screen instructions to select encryption or decryption options.
+Select an option from the menu and follow the prompts to either encrypt or decrypt a message.

-Example
+Sample Output
-Sample Input for Encryption:
+Encrypting a Message:
 pgsql
 Copy
 Edit